31 Building Machine Learning Models

 31.1 The caret package

 We have already learned about several machine learning algorithms.
 Many of these algorithms are implemented in R. However, they are distributed via different packages, developed by different authors, and often use different syntax.
 The caret package tries to consolidate these differences and provide consistency.
-It currently includes over 200 different methods which are summarized in the caret package manual1.
+It currently includes over 200 different methods, which are summarized in the caret package manual1.
 Keep in mind that caret does not include the packages needed to run each possible algorithm.
-To apply a machine learning method through caret you still need to install the library that implement the method.
+To apply a machine learning method through caret, you still need to install the library that implements the method.
 The required packages for each method are described in the package manual.

 To illustrate the caret package and its key functions, we will first use the mnist_27 dataset introduced in Section 21.2 that contains only images of 2s and 7s and two predictors.
 This smaller dataset allows us to run code quickly while focusing on learning the package.
 Once we are comfortable with the package, we will use the full MNIST dataset for realistic performance evaluation and demonstrate how the concepts scale to larger datasets.